 One of Anki’s best features is that it can be synchronized across devices.
 With apps available for any computer or mobile device, you can start studying flash cards on your computer at home and pick up right where you left off any time you have a few spare minutes throughout the day with your phone.
 This article is not meant to be a full walkthrough of Anki’s capabilities, but you can visit Anki’s website to read about more details and amazing features.

 How Anki Works

 Anki is designed to help you memorize terms by spaced repetition.
-Each time Anki shows you a flashcard, it asks you how difficult it was.
-The easier the card was to remember, the longer Anki will wait to show you the card again in the future.
-The more difficult the card was to remember, the sooner Anki will bring it up for review again.
+Each time Anki shows you a flashcard, it asks you how difficult it was to recall.
+The easier you tell Anki the card was to recall, the longer Anki will wait to show you that card again in the future.
+The more difficult the card was to recall, the sooner Anki will bring it up for review again.

 But I already use Quizlet!

 Already made a bunch of flashcards on Quizlet?
-Quizlet is great too, but it doesn’t have all the options and features that Anki has.
-If you want to switch from Quizlet to Anki or use your flashcards on both, you can easily move flashcards to Anki without making them all over again.
+Quizlet is great too, but it doesn’t have all the options and features that Anki has—most importantly, built-in spaced repetition.
+If you want to switch from Quizlet to Anki or use your flashcards on both apps, you can easily move flashcards to Anki without making them all over again.
 Simply export flashcard decks from Quizlet and import them to a new Anki deck!

 - Download the Anki app for your computer here: https://apps.ankiweb.net/

 - Sign up and use AnkiWeb in your browser here: https://ankiweb.net/about

 - Get AnkiDroid for your Android phone here: https://play.google.com/store/apps/details?id=com.ichi2.anki